250+ Catchy Business Names That Stick in People's Minds

 What Makes a Business Name Catchy?

 Catchiness isn't random.
 Research in linguistics and consumer psychology has identified several concrete properties that make names easier to say, easier to remember, and more likely to be shared.
-A 2023 cognitive psychology study from MIT found that business names with repeated consonant sounds (alliteration) achieve 47% higher memorability scores in recall tests.
+Repetition is the clearest example: alliteration and internal rhyme give a name a rhythm the ear can replay, which is why so many names that spread by word of mouth have one or the other.
 The most memorable business names combine at least two of the following qualities.

 Phonetic appeal